xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 > Notes:
 >
-> After joining your Organization, the new Users are not yet part of a Team.
-You have to add them to a Team so that they can gain access to the Project.
+> After joining your Organization, the new users are not yet part of a team.
+You have to add them to a team so that they can gain access to a project.

 ### As a User

-If you are not the Owner nor Admin, you will receive an invitation to join the organization via email.
+If you are not the Owner nor Admin, you will receive an invitation to join the Organization via email.

 1. Accept the invitation in the email.